Mount Martha Two Storey New Build: Structural Foundation Stage

 In regions like the Mornington Peninsula, termite management is a long-term consideration.
 Integrating it early ensures the system remains effective for the life of the home.

 With the subfloor in place, we installed structural timber flooring to form a strong yet efficient base for the levels above.
-Timber flooring allows loads to be distributed evenly while keeping the structure lighter than alternative systems.
+Timber flooring distributes loads evenly while keeping the structure lighter than alternative systems.

-One of the key milestones during this stage was the installation of structural steel, which allows us to support architectural features without unnecessary visual bulk.
+A key milestone during this stage was the installation of structural steel, which allows heavier loads to be carried without unnecessary visual bulk.

 In this Mount Martha build, steel plays a critical role in supporting the first floor as it extends over the garage.
-This design feature creates a strong visual impact but requires careful structural planning to ensure long-term stability.
+This architectural feature requires careful structural execution to ensure long-term stability — and steel gives us the strength to deliver it cleanly and confidently.

 A Strong Foundation for What's to Come